info @ bluetourturkey.com

 Kalkan

-Kalkan, a charming holiday resort in the Kas – District of Antalya, is the region that Herodotus refers to as “the closest place to the stars in the world.”
-Kalkan, one of the places in great demand, especially for British tourists, is a highly developed region and small and cute.
-It is a resort town with many natural and historical beauties around it.
-Every year, it welcomes thousands of tourists as a section of paradise where the Taurus Mountains howl with the Mediterranean Sea.
+Kalkan, a charming holiday resort in the Kas District of Antalya, is the region that Herodotus refers to as “the closest place to the stars in the world.”
+Kalkan, one of the places in great demand, especially for British tourists, is a highly developed region that is small and cute.

 Kaputas Beach

 Kaputas Beach is located in the Kaş district of Antalya.
 It is about 20 kilometers from the district center.
 The color of the sea is turquoise as a result of the water flowing underground from the beach.
-Apart from this, Kaputas has a beach with a mixture of sand and gravel with cool water.
-About a meter of the sea is white sand, but there are small stones after a meter.
-To descend to Kaputas Beach, a canyon mouth beach, you can reach the beach by descending the famous 187 step stairs.
+Apart from this, Kaputas has a beach with a mixture of sand, gravel, and cool water.

 Samanlik Bay